2300275/CS220AU-DP/README.md

 1. https://quillbot.com/grammar-check

 ## Log
+- 2023-12/14 Finished part of the main body in the index.md
 - 2023-12/07 Finished the introduction and deleted related stuffs in the index.md
 - 2023-11-30 Finished basic flow of the assignment, still messy though.
 Need more info for Chinese apps, more acadeimc ones.
 Checked added images to be copyright free.
 - 2023-11-09 Found some more articles and youtubes about Chinese internet, rather than the topic be culture, it is more about way of life.
 Also some writing.